IIIF/training/iiif-online-workshop/day-two/image-api/format.md

 <script src="../viewer.js" >
 </script>

 The format of the image for example `jpg` or `png`.
-The list of images supported by the image server is again listed in the `info.json`.
+The list of image formats supported by the image server is again listed in the `info.json`.

 <div id="image_api_demo2">
 </div>